About Club Boulevard

 In June 1994, Club Boulevard Elementary was designated as one of Durham Public School's nine new magnet schools and was renamed Club Boulevard Humanities Magnet School.
 Carolyn Ridout was appointed principal and spent the next year working with faculty to develop the magnet program.
 A new addition consisting of two kindergarten classrooms, the media center and an office complex was opened in April 1995.
 The new magnet school opened in the fall of 1995 with 471 students.

 Mrs. Ridout served as principal until her retirement in the spring of 2003.
 Lorraine M. Tuck became the principal in July 2003 and served until November 2004.
 Retired Durham Public Schools administrator Ed Forsythe served as interim principal until the end of the school year in May 2005, when Micah Copeland was named principal.
 Dr. Alice Maniloff served as interim principal from July 2011 through August 2011, when Teresa James was named principal and served until July 2014.
 Christian Hairston served as principal from August 2014-June 2014.
 Terry Phillips joined the Club faculty as principal in July 2015.

 Today Club Boulevard Humanities Magnet School continues to challenge children in a stimulating educational environment.
-Club Boulevard is a successful magnet program—a school community representative of the diversity of Durham—with an enrollment of about 500 students.
+Club Boulevard is a successful magnet program—a school community representative of the diversity of Durham—with an enrollment of about 400 students.
 We are proud of the partnership between our experienced, creative teachers and enthusiastic, involved families.
-The faculty includes six full-time specialist teachers (Art, Music, Dance, Cultural Studies, Library Media and Physical Education) who bring arts, humanities and literature to life.
+The faculty includes five full-time specialist teachers (Art, Music, Dance, Cultural Studies, and Physical Education) and a full time Library Media Specialist who bring arts, humanities and literature to life.
 Stop by and visit Club Boulevard to see our innovative school in action!